Return to work and vocational rehabilitation from an employer’s perspective

 Vocational rehabilitation pays off

 Vocational rehabilitation is an effective way to support employees to cope at work.
-Every year, close to 80 per cent of Ilmarinen’s vocational rehabilitation customers return to working life.
+Every year, 80 per cent of Ilmarinen’s vocational rehabilitation customers return to working life.

 If you wish to discuss the vocational rehabilitation options in more detail, call us at the number +358 10 284 2610 (€ 0.84/minute) or send an email to our rehabilitation service for employers and self-employed persons to the address firstname.lastname@example.org.